grapesmoker/packet_parser/README.md

 # packet_parser
 A parser for quizbowl packets.
+It relies on pandoc to transform .docx into .html and then parses the html to produce the packet structure.